sass/sass/doc-src/SASS_CHANGELOG.md

 except that it doesn't continue watching the files after the first check.

+### `sass-convert` (née `css2sass`) {#3-0-0-sass-convert}

+The `sass-convert` tool, which used to be known as `css2sass`, has been greatly improved in various ways.
+It now uses a full-fledged CSS3 parser, so it should be able to handle any valid CSS3, as well as most hacks and proprietary syntax.

+It's also now possible to convert a file in-place -- that is, overwrite the old file with the new file.
+This is useful for converting files in the [Sass 2 syntax](#3-0-0-deprecations) to the new Sass 3 syntax, e.g. by doing `sass-convert --in-place --from sass2 style.sass`.

+#### Error Handling

+Several bug fixes and minor improvements have been made, including:

+* Fixing line-number reporting for errors on the last line of templates that didn't have trailing newlines.

+* Only displaying the text for the current line when reporting CSS parsing errors.

+* Displaying the expected strings as strings rather than regular expressions whenever possible.

 ### Error Backtraces

 Numerous bugs were fixed with the backtraces given for Sass errors,